RahulBansal1112/598APE-HW2/README.md

 Warning: This code is for instruction only.
 Do not use this implementation in any practical setting!

-To run this code in a docker container, run the following command:
+To run this code in a docker container, run the following command (you do not need to download this repo before doing so):
 ```bash
 docker run -it rahulbansal2187/cs598ape_hw2 /bin/bash
 ```